 - Substance Abuse and Mental Health Services Administration (SAMHSA): 877-726-4727

 If you or someone else you know is in a genuinely life-threatening situation—such as opioid overdose—call 911 for emergency medical assistance.

 But for non-emergency issues, you can reach out to several other hotlines for information about opioid use and opioid addiction treatment resources.

 - Covenant House Teen Hotline: This organization has served the needs of runaways in crisis for many years since they may be more likely to encounter issues with drugs and alcohol because of fleeing an abusive home environment or even human trafficking: 1-800-RUNAWAY (786-2929).

 - Crisis Text Line: The only national hotline designed for those in crisis who prefer texting as a form of communication: text CONNECT to 741741.

-- The Trevor Lifeline: This hotline was designed for any member of the LGBT community—those with questions about their sexuality, or friends and family of these people—because of the disproportionately high levels of suicide and addiction within this community due to being targets of bullying, hate speech, and societal stigma: 1-866-488-7386.
+- The Trevor Lifeline: This hotline was designed for any member of the LGBT community—those with questions about their sexuality, or friends and family of these people—because of the disproportionately high levels of suicide and substance addiction within this community due to being targets of bullying, hate speech, and societal stigma: 1-866-488-7386.

 - National Institute on Drug Abuse.
 (2018).
 Prescription Opioids.

 - National Institute on Drug Abuse. (n.d.).
 Heroin.